clarkt3/llm-prompts/README.md

     It is determined that A man, a plan, a canal: Palama is a palindrome
     '''
+    # AutoGPT Determines Goal is Accompished and asks for input Y or N to complete task
 ```
 ### Task 3: Initalize Your Own Task